Center Parcs has today announced it will reopen all of its villages from Monday 13 July 2020.

 - New takeaway service offering contactless delivery to lodges

-Initially, in line with government guidance, the villages will open without the Subtropical Swimming Paradise and Aqua Sana Spa.
+Initially, in line with government guidance, the UK villages will open without the Subtropical Swimming Paradise and Aqua Sana Spa.
 In Ireland, subject to government guidance, both facilities are planned to reopen from Monday 27 July.

 CEO Martin Dalby said: “We know how disappointing it will be for some families that the Subtropical Swimming Paradise isn’t open during their break.
 We have been planning the changes needed to maintain social distancing and we look forward to reopening these facilities as soon as we are able to do so and as soon as we are 100% satisfied we're ready to do so.
 However, we know that so many families have been looking forward to their breaks and we are so pleased to be open for the summer.”

 Center Parcs has also introduced a ‘book with confidence’ guarantee which allows guests to cancel their break up to six days prior to arrival and still receive a full refund.
 The company has also acknowledged that, with some changes to facilities, some guests may prefer to reschedule their break or cancel and receive a full refund and is providing full flexibility with no charges.

-During the four-month closure period, the majority of the company’s 8,500 employees have been supported by the Government’s Job Retention Scheme and the Irish Government's Covid-19 Wage Subsidy Scheme, and work is now ongoing to bring employees back to work and deliver a comprehensive training programme around new ways of working and safety procedures.
+During the four-month closure period, the majority of the company’s 9,500 employees have been supported by the UK Government’s Job Retention Scheme and the Irish Government's Covid-19 Wage Subsidy Scheme, and work is now ongoing to bring employees back to work and deliver a comprehensive training programme around new ways of working and safety procedures.

 Martin Dalby said: “The ongoing maintenance of our villages and how wonderful they are looking is a real testament to the commitment and adaptability of the teams.
 Closure has been a huge undertaking and something of this scale has never been done in the history of our business, let alone by a team with less than one year of experience, as is the case at Longford Forest.
 We’ve all been impressed by the way people have quickly got used to new ways of working and I know the whole Center Parcs family are so excited to welcome our guests back to the forest!”

 More details of the new measures can be found here.